 This flurry of discriminatory measures follows other measures China has introduced in the last couple years to restrict the online distribution of foreign audiovisual content.
 SAPPRFT recently finalized Measures for the Administration of the Distribution of Audiovisual Programs over the Internet and Other Information Networks that describe the application process and eligibility criteria for service providers to show audiovisual content on the Internet and mobile platforms, following on the September 2014 SAPPRFT Notice on Further Implementation of Provisions Concerning the Administration of Online Foreign Films and TV Dramas.
 That Notice caps the online distribution of foreign films and TV dramas at 30%, and requires online distributors to register content, obtain permits, and submit content for censorship review.
-The regulations allow only one opportunity to submit content for registration and censorship per year, which, because of the nature of television production, does not allow for submission of a full season of a television series.
+The regulations allow only one opportunity to submit content for submission of a full season of a television series.
 Consequently, the rules significantly delay and curtail the legitimate access of Chinese consumers to U.S. television content.
-The Notice also has had a damaging effect on Chinese websites and the licensing of audiovisual content, and has made "day-and-date" releases impossible.
+The Notice also has had a damaging effect on Chinese websites and the licensing of audiovisual content, and has made "day-and-date" releases32 impossible.
 Chinese distributors are delaying or decreasing licensing activity, pointing to the uncertainty of the Notice, and have cited conflicting reports on the corresponding requirements.
 There is serious concern that these systemic delays and limitations on Chinese consumers' ability to access legitimate content will lead to increased piracy.